 Start by looking into your employer’s Employee Assistance Program (EAP) to see what it offers to caregivers.
-There may be flextime, leave or resources to help you be a caregiver as well as an employee.
-The US Department of Labor’s Family and Medical Leave Act provides up to 12 weeks of unpaid, job-protected leave.
+At some companies, flextime, family leave or other work-related resources are available for caregivers.
+The U.S. Department of Labor’s Family and Medical Leave Act provides up to 12 weeks of unpaid, job-protected leave.

-- Keep a to-do calendar at home and work; avoid missed deadlines or rushing out at 2:30 for a forgotten appointment
+- Keep a to-do calendar at home and work to avoid missing deadlines or prevent rushing out of work for a forgotten appointment

 - Set priorities

 - Delegate and accept help from others, at work and at home

 - Be aware and appreciative of the helping hand others extend to you when you are stretched

 - Remember your situation when someone else is struggling with Caregiving While Employed; extend the hand someone extended to you